ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 BigDecimal maxProtein = 100; // BigDecimal | The maximum amount of protein in grams the product can have.
 BigDecimal minFat = 1; // BigDecimal | The minimum amount of fat in grams the product must have.
 BigDecimal maxFat = 100; // BigDecimal | The maximum amount of fat in grams the product can have.
-BigDecimal offset = 0; // BigDecimal | The offset number for paging (between 0 and 990).
+BigDecimal offset = 0; // BigDecimal | The number of results to skip (between 0 and 990).
 BigDecimal number = 10; // BigDecimal | The number of expected results (between 1 and 100).
 try {
     Object result = apiInstance.searchGroceryProducts(query, minCalories, maxCalories, minCarbs, maxCarbs, minProtein, maxProtein, minFat, maxFat, offset, number);